Cavalry Barracks, Hounslow: 19th century

-In 1818, the War Department (prompted by concerns at the effect of a recent Enclosure Act on the availability of public open space) acquired some 300 acre of Hounslow Heath to serve as a training ground.
+In 1818, the War Department (prompted by concerns at the effect of a recent inclosure act on the availability of public open space) acquired some 300 acre of Hounslow Heath to serve as a training ground.
 In August that year, the Prince Regent conducted a review of the troops of the 12th Lancers and the Royal Horse Artillery on the Heath; one of many similar reviews that took place there over the years.

 Florence Nightingale undertook some of her early training at Hounslow.

-In June 1846, Private Frederick John White was flogged after a Court-martial sentenced him to 150 lashes for insubordination at Hounslow Barracks.
+In June 1846, Private Frederick John White was flogged after a court-martial sentenced him to 150 lashes for insubordination at Hounslow Barracks.
 He died a month later, making him the last soldier to die after a flogging in the British Army.
 White was buried in nearby St Leonard's churchyard, Heston.
 Calls for abolition of flogging were made in Parliament; it was eventually outlawed in 1881.